North Coast 500 – Scotland Road Trip of a Lifetime

 For further inspiration, please check out the video we put together or our journey along the North Coast 500!

-If you’re interested in renting a campervan/motorhome for your drive along the North Coast 500, Bunk Campers has pick-up locations in both Edinburgh and Glasgow.
+If you’re interested in campervan / motorhome rental for the North Coast 500, Bunk Campers has pick-up locations in both Edinburgh and Glasgow.
 The size of our vehicle is the maximum we would recommend for the more harrowing drives to Drumbeg and along Bealach na Ba.
 For reference, we rented the Aero model.
 (Anything larger, and you’d probably want to take the bypass roads near Drumbeg and Applecross.)
-We did a few nights of wild camping in our campervan during our journey and can definitely recommend this method of travel for this magnificent region of Scotland!
+We did a few nights of wild camping in our motorhome during our journey and can definitely recommend this method of travel for this magnificent region of Scotland!

 We’d like to thank Bunk Campers and Visit Scotland for their support in our journey along the North Coast 500.
 As always, all opinions are our own and are an accurate representation of the experiences we had.